Hasan-Farooqui-ERP/PMO-Governance-Toolkit/validation-ready-dashboard.md

 # 🛡️ Day 1 Readiness & Validation Framework
+## This file is a template - Only for educational reasons.
 This framework defines the "Governance Bridge" between fluid business requirements and rigid technical delivery, specifically designed for high-stakes ERP/CRM rollouts.

 ### 🔄 The Requirement Evolution Cycle